7Ji/7Ji/README.md

 ## Welcome to 7Ji's profile

+I'm working as an OS engineer & kernel engineer currently.

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=7Ji&count_private=true&theme=tokyonight&showicons=true)]()

-I write some blogs at https://7ji.github.io/ when I see fit, but I prefer to document the projects in tree and write codes that need no extra ducument to understand, so the posts there only focus on non-development stuffs, like servers, booting, reverse-engineering, etc.
+I write some blogs at https://7ji.github.io/ when I see fit.
+The posts there only focus on non-development stuffs, like servers, booting, reverse-engineering, etc, as I prefer to document the projects in tree and write codes that need no extra ducument to understand.

 [![My GitHub Language Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=7Ji&langs_count=5&theme=tokyonight)]()